-The Psychopath is a 1965 [released 1966] British horror thriller film directed by Freddie Francis from a screenplay by Robert Bloch (Psycho).
+The Psychopath is a 1966 British horror thriller film directed by Freddie Francis from a screenplay by Robert Bloch (Psycho).
 The Amicus production stars Patrick Wymark, Margaret Johnston, Alexander Knox, and John Standing.

-This murder mystery contains elements of Edgar Wallace and is, in effect, a British giallo (albeit one scripted by an American writer), made just a year after Mario Bava’s seminal Blood and Black Lace.
-The presence of Italian actress Gina Gianelli in a fetishistic shiny red coat is also a nod towards gialli.
+This murder mystery contains elements of Edgar Wallace and is, in effect, a British Giallo (albeit one scripted by an American writer), filmed in 1965, just a year after Mario Bava’s seminal Blood and Black Lace.
+The presence of Italian actress Gina Gianelli in a fetishistic shiny red coat is also a nod towards Gialli.

 The film’s distinctive score was composed by Elisabeth Lutyens (Paranoiac; The Earth Dies Screaming; The Skull).